rakheshster/Graph.Licensing/README.md

 You can install the module [from PowerShell Gallery](https://www.powershellgallery.com/packages/Graph.Licensing/).

-Tested on macOS with PowerShell 7.4.
+Tested on macOS, Linux, and Windows with PowerShell 7.4.
 Should work on other OSes too with PowerShell 7.x and above.

 ## Pre-requisite modules
 - "Microsoft.Graph.Authentication"